fwojcik/smhasher3/README.md

 Current status
 --------------

-As of 2023-08-20, SMHasher3 is nearing a beta3 release.
-There is about a 50% chance this will happen before approx 2023-09-25.
-If it does not happen by then, it will very likely take until late October or November 2023.
+As of 2023-09-07, SMHasher3 is nearing a beta3 release.
+There is about a 80% chance this will happen before approx 2023-10-12.
+If it does not happen by then, it will very likely take until late November 2023.

-There are two big things that I want to accomplish before declaring another stable point.
-One is a new feature which should improve the hash development/debugging process, and the other is to add a number of existing hash algorithms as well as refresh the existing suite with any updated versions.
+The major features I wanted to include before declaring another stable point are nearly all done, now that I've added detailed hash reporting on test failure.
+The last big unfinished one is to add a number of existing hash algorithms as well as refresh the existing suite with any updated versions.
 There are a number of other smaller things too, of course.
 Most of those can be tracked at